inocan-group/do-devops/src/commands/README.md

 At that point of course, you can add any file and it's exported symbols will be available to peers via the `private.ts`.

+## Plugins
+This is a future goal; not designed yet